tanmay-priy/bookreview-demo/README.md

 # bookreview-demo
 A RAG based genAI implementation of a simple book review bot.
-That takes collection of my own book reviews and summaries and suggest the new book i should read.
+That takes collection of my own book reviews/summaries and suggest the new book i should read.